sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-09-cloudformation-intrinsic-functions.md

   <<etc...>>: <<etc...>>
 ```

+<a name="transform-usage"></a>
-##### Usage <a name="transform-usage"></a>
+##### 11a) Usage

 See <a href = "{{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros#inline">here for more information on using this function for inline transforms</a>

 <br>

+<a name="ref"></a>
-#### Ref <a name="ref"></a>
+#### 12) Ref

 The most useful function to learn.
-When used against a parameter, it returns a value; and when used against a resource, it returns the default return property
+When used against a parameter, it returns a value; and when used against a resource, it returns the `default` return property

 <div class="card tip">
   <div class="card-body">
     When using this function you have to keep in mind the properties that the resource exposes, as not `every` resource is the same.
-You'll need to continually reference <a href = "https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">the docs</a> as this can be close to impossible to remember all the supported outputs per resource
+You'll need to continually reference <a href = "https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">the docs</a> as this can be close to impossible to remember all the default returns per resource
   </div>
 </div>